|Coronavirus (COVID-19) FAQS|

 - using signage and posters to remind employees to wash their hands regularly and thoroughly, avoid touching their face, etc;

-- providing hand sanitiser in multiple locations around the workplace and paper towels rather than hand dryers at hand washing facilities, as well as more waste facilities and frequent rubbish collection;
+- providing hand sanitiser in multiple locations around the workplace and providing hand drying facilities – either paper towels or hand dryers – at hand washing facilities, as well as more waste facilities and frequent rubbish collection;

 - establishing use and cleaning guidance for toilet facilities, as well as any showers, lockers and changing rooms, to ensure they are kept clean and clear of personal items and to maintain social distancing as much as possible;

 - enhancing cleaning for busy areas and for all shower and changing facilities both during the day and at the end of the day; and

 - providing extra non recycling bins for workers and visitors to dispose of single use face coverings and PPE, following applicable guidance on how to dispose of personal or business waste.